christinasaidy/inMind_Final_Project/README.md

 In my nodes you can also see different methods i tried for tool integration.
 The store agent, manually invokes each tool call made by the model.
 It loops over each tool name and manually adds a `ToolMessage`.
 In the rag node, i explored langgraphs built in `ToolNode` that also invokes the tools using a loop, it defines `ToolMessage` for you .
 In the query agent, i tried the built in `create_react_agent` that automatatically does tool calls without doing anything manually.
 All three methods work the same and effectively.

+### Incomplete Task in Graph:
+I failed to to figure out how to execute parralel nodes together.
+For example, the user asked a question that can trigger both my RAG agent and Query agent "How much did i spend on milk and how much is the price of milk in beirut".

 # ADK OCR Agent + A2A:

 The **ADK Agent** lives outside the Complex LangGraph and communicates via the **A2A protocol**.